openstack/charm-guide/doc/source/admin/ops-replace-hyperconverged-compute-node.rst

 .. code-block:: none

-   juju run-action --wait nova-compute/0 remove-from-cloud
+   juju run --wait nova-compute/0 remove-from-cloud

 See cloud operation :ref:`Scale back the nova-compute application
 <unregister_compute_node>` for more details on this step.